 So whilst you want to make sure this task gets adequate testing, you don’t want to be too transparent with your objective.
 This’ll only make users hyper-aware of what you’re testing; eroding the realism of your test conditions, and increasing the risk of bias.

 The solution?
 Write your discussion guide in a way that encourages users to discover the desired task organically.
 Instead of specifically directing participants to the “invite” button, ask them to perform an activity that would naturally lead to inviting others, such as collaborating on a document.

-We hope these tips help you minimize bias in your mobile app user testing process.
+We hope these tips help you minimize bias in your user research and useability testing process.
 After all, non-biased research helps you learn, anything else is such a waste!

-If you’re looking to develop a mobile app, we'd love to hear from you.
+If you’re looking to develop a product relying on solid research and testing methodologies, we'd love to hear from you.
 Get in touch with the Orbitum team today and we’ll help turn your app vision into a reality.

 Thank you!
 Your submission has been received!